T-STEP Frequently Asked Questions

 - Social Skills – Getting help when needed need and professional social skills.

-Currently, this program is being offered at Wake Tech Community College (Raleigh), Central Piedmont Community College (Charlotte), Pitt Community College (Greenville), Cape Fear Community College (Wilmington), and A-B Tech Community College (Asheville), and Guilford Tech Community College (Greensboro).
+Currently, this program is being offered at Wake Tech Community College (Raleigh), Central Piedmont Community College (Charlotte), Pitt Community College (Greenville), Cape Fear Community College (Wilmington), A-B Tech Community College (Asheville), and Guilford Tech Community College (Greensboro).
 The T-STEP program will not be offered every semester at each college.
 Across the next year, the T-STEP will be offered at each of these sites at least once.
 We cannot guarantee a specific semester for program participants.
-Please refer any potentially eligible individuals to the T-STEP Program as soon as possible so that we can confirm which colleges will be able to provide the program during the next year.
+Please refer any potentially eligible individuals to the T-STEP Program as soon as possible so we can confirm which colleges provide the program during the next year.

 For more information about the T-STEP Program, please contact us at TSTEPinfo@med.unc.edu